uabrc/researcher_facing_readthedocs/source/openstack/volume_setup_basic.rst

 2. Obtain the uuid of the volume using :bash:`sudo blkid | egrep "<pmount>"`.
 This will be referred to as :code:`<uuid>` in future steps.

    .. figure:: ./images/persistent_volumes_005.png
+      :alt: Image showing the MINGW64 terminal on Windows.
+The sudo blkid | egrep "vdb1" command has been used to find the partition UUID.

 3. Create a directory to mount the volume as.
 A good choice is :bash:`sudo mkdir /mnt/<volume-name>` where :code:`<volume-name>` is something meaningful for you or your project.
 This directory will be referred to as :code:`<directory>` in future steps.